Przemyslaw11/BeyondBackpropagation/README.md

 ## Running Experiments

-All commands below assume you are in the project's root directory (`$SCRATCH/BeyondBackpropagation/`). **Remember to edit the Slurm scripts in `scripts/slurm_scripts/` to set your grant account correctly: `#SBATCH -A plgoncotherapy-gpu-a100`**.
+All commands below assume you are in the project's root directory (`$SCRATCH/BeyondBackpropagation/`). **Remember to edit the Slurm scripts in `scripts/slurm_scripts/` to set your grant account correctly: `#SBATCH -A <your_grant_name>-gpu-a100`**.

 ### Running a Single Experiment

 *   **On Athena (using Slurm):**
-    1. Verify/Edit `scripts/slurm_scripts/run_single_experiment.slurm`, ensuring the `-A plgoncotherapy-gpu-a100` line is correct and the loaded modules match the setup (Python 3.10.4, CUDA 12.4.0).
+    1. Verify/Edit `scripts/slurm_scripts/run_single_experiment.slurm`, ensuring the `-A <your_grant_name>-gpu-a100` line is correct and the loaded modules match the setup (Python 3.10.4, CUDA 12.4.0).
+    2.  **Offline Wandb:** The Slurm scripts are configured to run Weights & Biases in offline mode (`export WANDB_MODE=offline`) to avoid network errors on compute nodes.
+Logs will be stored locally in the `wandb/` directory.
-    2. Submit the job using `sbatch`, passing the config file path relative to the project root as an argument:
+    3. Submit the job using `sbatch`, passing the config file path relative to the project root as an argument:
         ```bash
+        # Example: sbatch --job-name="CaFo_Test" scripts/slurm_scripts/run_single_experiment.slurm configs/cafo/fashion_mnist_cnn_3block.yaml
         sbatch scripts/slurm_scripts/run_single_experiment.slurm configs/<algo_or_baseline>/<config_name>.yaml
         ```
         *Example (MF):*
         ```bash
         sbatch scripts/slurm_scripts/run_single_experiment.slurm configs/mf/cifar10_mlp_3x2000.yaml
         ```
-    3. Slurm output logs will be saved in `slurm_logs/`.
+    4. Slurm output logs will be saved in `slurm_logs/`.
 Experiment results (metrics, logs) will be saved in `results/`.
+Wandb offline logs are in `wandb/`.
+    5.  **Syncing Offline Wandb:** After the job finishes, sync the results from the Athena login node (or another machine with internet):
+        ```bash
+        cd $SCRATCH/BeyondBackpropagation # Navigate to project root
+        source venv/bin/activate          # Activate environment
+        wandb login                       # Log in if needed
+        wandb sync wandb/offline-run-*    # Sync the run(s)
+        ```

 ### Running Hyperparameter Optimization (Optuna for BP Baselines)

 *   **On Athena (using Slurm):**
-    1. Verify/Edit `scripts/slurm_scripts/run_optuna.slurm`, ensuring the `-A plgoncotherapy-gpu-a100` line is correct and modules match.
+    1. Verify/Edit `scripts/slurm_scripts/run_optuna.slurm`, ensuring the `-A <your_grant_name>-gpu-a100` line is correct and modules match.
+Note that Wandb is typically *disabled* for Optuna trials to reduce overhead, but the script is set up for offline mode if enabled in the config.
     2. Submit the job using `sbatch`, passing the baseline config file path and optionally the number of trials:
         ```bash
         sbatch scripts/slurm_scripts/run_optuna.slurm configs/bp_baselines/<config_name>.yaml <num_trials>